andry81-devops/github-accum-stats/README.md

 > This implementation is based on that: https://github.com/andry81-devops/github-clone-count-badge

-> :warning: This tutorial does contain content related to the GitHub itself.
+> **Warning** This tutorial does contain content related to the GitHub itself.
 All other description has moved into other tutorials.
 >

 Other tutorials: